 These are goals or people or places or things that might mean more to the PCs than their very lives.
 Would you die to protect your community?
 Your family?
 Would you risk your life to pull strangers from a burning building?
 These are character defining questions, and level 3 stakes help us get to them in ways that level 4 stakes do not.

-- In Decline: Harm or take over an organization they care about
+- In Decline: The foes want to harm or take over an organization the PCs care about

-- Lost Friend: Harm, beguile, or alienate a person they care about
+- Lost Friend: The foes want to harm, beguile, or alienate a person the PCs care about

-- Special: Harm or take a thing they care about
+- Special: The foes win if they harm or take a thing the PCs care about

 - Noise: The foes win if the folks that matter don't know who to believe

-- Homewrecker: Harm, control, or bar entry to a place they care about
+- Homewrecker: The foes win if they harm, control, or bar entry to a place the PCs care about

 - Escape: The foes win if they escape justice that the PCs want to mete out

-- Rival: Claim an opportunity that a person they care about wanted
+- Rival: The foes win if they claim an opportunity that a person the PCs care about wanted

-- Snatch: Claim a thing they wanted to get
+- Snatch: The foes win if they claim an item the PCs wanted to get

 - Demoted: The foes win if the PCs lose formal status